John Cheatham: Cheatham Avenue

-In the aftermath of protests following George Floyd's murder in 2020, honoring Cheatham's legacy was part of a wave of statute removals and official re-designations.
+In the aftermath of protests following George Floyd's murder in 2020, honoring Cheatham's legacy was part of a wave of statue removals and official re-designations.
 In 2021, a petition drive led by disability activist Noah McCourt requested that the City of Minneapolis rename Dight Avenue, a street in the Longfellow community that had been named decades earlier for Charles Fremont Dight for his efforts to promote food safety, but who also advocated for eugenics.
 The petition obtained 30,000 signatures, according to activists.
 After consulting with residents on Dight Avenue and offering several options, city officials decided to honor Cheatham's legacy by renaming Dight Avenue after him, with the re-designation taking place on March 17, 2022.

 Cheatham Avenue is one of a few named streets in Minneapolis where most streets are numbered.
 The street runs for 10 blocks on the city's southside, running parallel to Hiawatha Avenue.